 - a.
 A director elected by members may be removed by the membership category or body that elected such director, by a two-thirds (2/3) affirmative vote of the votes cast (excluding the voting power of the director in question) at any duly noticed meeting of such members called for the purpose of removing that director, and the meeting notice shall state that the purpose, or one of the purposes, of the meeting is removal of the director.
 The Board of Directors may call for such meeting upon two-thirds (2/3) affirmative vote of the directors then in office conducted in accordance with the same procedures as set forth in 7.11 (b) below. - b.
-A director elected by the Board of Directors (or selected by the Nominating and Governance Committee) may be removed by the directors then in office, by a two-thirds (2/3) affirmative vote at any duly noticed meeting of the Board called for the purpose of removing that director, and the meeting notice shall state that the purpose, or one of the purposes, of the meeting is removal of the director.

-Grounds for removal and the process for removal are outlined in USA Archery's Board Member Policy.
-No director shall be subject to removal or to not being re-named based on how they vote as a director, unless such voting is part of a violation of USA Archery's Code of Ethics or USA Archery's Board Member Policy.
+A director elected by the Board of Directors (or selected by the N&GC) may be removed by the directors then in office, by a two-thirds (2/3) affirmative vote at any duly noticed meeting of the Board called for the purpose of removing that director, and the meeting notice shall state that the purpose, or one of the purposes, of the meeting is removal of the director. - c.
+Failure to provide required conflict of interest and other required compliance forms, Background Screen and completed USCSS training within 30 days of notification shall be deemed to constitute the resignation of such director from the Board of Directors and shall have such effect without further action by such director or the Board of Directors.
+Grounds for removal and the process for removal are outlined in USAA's Board Member Policy.
+No director shall be subject to removal or to not being re-named based on how they vote as a director, unless such voting is part of a violation of USAA's Code of Ethics or USAA's Board Member Policy.